magicleap/LeapBrush/README.md

 ### Regenerate protocol buffer apis as needed.

-- Note: also run the associated api update script for the server project, and regenerate leapbrush-grpc-lib.
 - `./scripts/generate_protos.py`

-### Regenerate leapbrush-grpc-lib as needed.

-- Needed if protocol buffers or the leapbrush-grpc-lib source is modified.
-- `./leapbrush-grpc-lib/build_and_publish_to_unity.py`
+- Note: Run the associated api update script for the server project as well.

 ### Run the server